 How many homeschool hours per day should you do?
 Can you homeschool for only 2 hours a day?
 These are the questions that many new home educators ask.
 They want to know if they can effectively provide good educational instruction in such a short period.
 This is a pertinent question as many schools take over 5 hours to teach the same content to their students.
-In this article, I’ll be arguing that you can teach all the academic bookwork homeschoolers to need in only 2 hours!
-In addition, we’ll crowdsource some answers to these questions and find out if there are any homeschool hour requirements instituted by the states.
+In this article, I’ll be arguing that you can teach all the academic bookwork homeschoolers need in only 2 hours!
+In addition, we’ll crowdsource some answers to these questions and find out if the states have instituted any homeschool hour requirements.

 The contents of this article:

 - My Homeschool Hours: Roughly Three Homeschool Hours Per Day

 - How Many Formal Homeschool Hours Should Homeschoolers Do Per Day?

 - Can I homeschool for 2 hours a day?